-As we embark on remote learning for fall and toward a strong spring return to campus, protocols will be in place to determine appropriate work arrangements for both faculty and staff.
+As we continue remote learning for spring, protocols will be in place to determine appropriate work arrangements for both faculty and staff.
 Employees seeking accommodations for disabilities will work directly with the Office of Human Resources.
 Accommodations may include continuing to work remotely or taking a leave of absence.
 Decisions regarding faculty and staff in-person or telework practices for each area ultimately reside with the respective dean or vice president in consultation with human resources and/or the provost as appropriate.

 Cleaning and sanitation of buildings, classes, and public spaces occur frequently and according to strict protocols and health and safety guidelines.
 Also, hand sanitizing stations are available in numerous accessible locations.

 Our individual actions can help stop the spread of COVID-19.
 Members of the APU community share the responsibility to do our part and are encouraged to:

 - Frequently wash your hands with soap and water, or use hand sanitizer.

 - Bring your own disinfectant wipes to sanitize your desk or workspace before use.

 - Regularly clean high-touch surfaces in your room or space.